long-war-2/lwotc/README.md

     ```
     or whatever is the equivalent with the git client tool you are using.

- 4. Download the LWOTC media assets (video, graphics and sound) from
+ 1. Download the LWOTC media assets (video, graphics and sound) from
     [this Google Drive link](https://drive.google.com/file/d/1wyjctso0NuHeHJp3DdQdPIlZ482st9ZY/view?usp=sharing)
     and unpack the resulting zip file into this project's *LongWarOfTheChosen* directory.
 It should merge the contents of the *Content* and *ContentForCook* directories.

- 5. Set up the following environment variables:
+ 1. Set up the following environment variables:
     * `XCOM2SDKPATH` — typically &lt;path to Steam&gt;\steamapps\common\XCOM 2 War Of The Chosen SDK
     * `XCOM2GAMEPATH` — typically &lt;path to Steam&gt;\steamapps\common\XCOM 2\XCom2-WarOfTheChosen
     Don't put these paths in quotes.

- 6. Open a new command prompt after setting those environment variables and run
+ 1. Open a new command prompt after setting those environment variables and run
     the following from the LWOTC project directory:
     ```
     > build-lwotc.bat -config default
     ```
     (You can specify `-config debug` to compile with debug info)

- 7. You should also build the Community Highlander, which you can do by opening
-    the solution file in X2WOTCCommunityHighlander in Mod Buddy and using that
-    to build the project, or you can open the LWOTC project directory in VS Code
-    and use the "Terminal > Run Task..." menu option and select "Build CHL
-    (final release)" and then "Build DLC2 CHL" once the previous task has finished.

-Once the highlander and LWOTC are built, you will be able to select them as local
-mods in Alternative Mod Launcher and run Long War of the Chosen.
+Once LWOTC is built, you will be able to select it as a local mod in Alternative Mod Launcher and run Long War of the Chosen.

 ## Contributing